Piedmont & Parma wine tour

 B, D • Hotel I Castelli

-DAY 4 – THE REGAL TOWN OF TURIN
+DAY 4 – TOUR TURIN, THE REGAL CAPITAL OF PIEDMONT

 For over 400 years, Turin was the capital of the Kingdom of Piedmont.
 The royalty left behind a legacy of opulent architecture fit for kings, which gives this city its elegant flair.
 Today we take a day trip to explore the city (1-hour drive).
 A walking tour of Turin in the historical center includes the Royal Palace and Palazzo Madama.
 We’ll also stop into an elegant 18th century café for some of the world's finest hot chocolate—a treat beloved by the royal family.
 Then there's time on your own for a stroll along the river, a visit to the Museum of Cinema or world-class Egyptian Museum, a ride up the Mole's glass elevator to Turin's tallest spire for the best view of Turin and the encircling Alps, or shopping in the city's boutiques.
 We return to Alba for another spectacular wine dinner.